incoresemi/river_core/docs/source/introduction.rst

 addressing some of the above mentioned limitations.
 RIVER CORE enables running tests generated from any source (random or directed) on any target (irrespective of the language of design and simulation environment) and compare results with any choice of a valid golden reference model.
-RIVER COVER achives this by splitting the entire verification flow into multiple standardized python-plugin calls.
+RIVER COVER achieves this by splitting the entire verification flow into multiple standardized python-plugin calls.
 Each plugin encapsulates either a test-generator, target test-environment or the reference simulation environment.
 The framework itself